martavp/pypsa-in-sophia/README.md

 The first step of installing PyPSA-Eur-Sec is installing the PyPSA-Eur model.
 Follow the instruction given [here](https://pypsa-eur.readthedocs.io/en/latest/installation.html) carefully.
 Installation may take a while.

 #### 3. Installing the anaconda environment
 You will need to have an conda environment with all the necessary packages.
 You should have created one when installing [PyPSA-Eur](https://pypsa-eur.readthedocs.io/en/latest/installation.html).
-Otherwise, see how to do it [here](#creating-anaconda-environment).

-*** Unable to actívate environment
 Activate the environment by typing

 > .../pypsa-eur$ conda activate pypsa-eur

 Every time you log in to the cluster you must activate the environment again.
 The active environment will be shown in parenthesis in your terminal.

-> (pypsa-eur) [marta@fe1 ~]$
+> (pypsa-eur) [user@sophia ~]$

 #### 4. Install gurobi
 Install the optimization software [Gurobi](https://www.gurobi.com) in the environment by running the command
 > conda install -c gurobi gurobi

-#### 5 Configure SNAKEMAKE (for snakemake versions >8)
+#### 5 Configure SNAKEMAKE

-In the folder '/SOPHIA_cluster' of this repository, there are two additional files needed to use snakemake in SOPHIA.
+In the folder '/SOPHIA_cluster' of this repository, there is one additional file needed to use snakemake in SOPHIA.

 First, you might want to clone this repository:

 > git clone https://github.com/martavp/pypsa-in-sophia.git

-Copy the files 'cluster.yaml' and 'snakemake_cluster' to the directory '.../pypsa-eur/' in your folders in the cluster.
+Copy the file 'snakemake_cluster' to the directory '.../pypsa-eur/' in your folders in the cluster.

 Then, to run your simulations using Snakemake, you only need to write the following instruction in the command line (jobs identify the number of jobs that you want to parallelize if you send more than one job simultaneously).